roman-gravit/Patterns/patterns.md

   - Design an intermediary to decouple many peers.

   - Promote the many-to-many relationships between interacting peers to "full object status".

+### 8. Template method

+Defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+ - Define the skeleton of an algorithm in an operation, deferring some steps to client subclasses.
+   Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+ - Base class declares algorithm 'placeholders', and derived classes implement the placeholders.